 Placing spices such as saffron and whole dried chillies in warm water before using can make an incredible difference to taste.
 Saffron “blooms” and releases flavour into the liquid.
 Make sure to use both the saffron strands and the soaking liquid.
 For chillies, these can be pounded or blended with the liquid into a paste or left until they’re soft enough to chop before using.

 These are the ingredients that I use time and time again and that I couldn’t live without (well, I guess, technically I could, but things would not be as tasty around here).

 Add gradually to your stocks and reap the rewards of having a kitchen resource that makes it easy to enjoy simple food – full of flavour, every day of the week.

 Salt and spices

-- Chilli – flakes, dried and chilli powder (Urfa chilli is my latest love.
-They are smoky with less heat & a raisin like the taste).
+- Chilli – flakes, dried and chilli powder (Aleppo is my latest love.
+They give an aromatic zing and a mild smoky heat).

 - Cinnamon – ground & quills